fs-c/v0/rrl/how-to-beat-the-dungeon-boss/chapter3.md

 "Ohohoho.
 You?
 Clipped my wings?
 Really?!
 Very funny.
 Best joke I've heard all day and it's not even supper yet." chided Arnaud.
 His tone thick of sarcasm.
 "Is that why until now, you still have those protective barriers up on all of your territories?"
 Said the little boy in his pair of white pajamas.
 He was still wearing his sleepy morning face along with his jet black bed hair.
 The boy didn't even bother combing them.

 "Stop with the non-sense Eliaril.
-You knew full well that we've both suffered almost equally.
+You know full well that we've both suffered almost equally.
 Don't try to make it sound like it was your victory." the boy with his brilliant gray eyes was half-chuckling as he took a little bite off of the egg basket sandwich toast right in front of him.

-"I'm pretty sure you didn't come here to gloat since, uh, you know.... you didn't... win."
+"I'm pretty sure you didn't come here to gloat since, uh, you know... you didn't... win."
 Arnaud purposely hung the delivery of the last word just so he could put more weight into it.
 "Now stop with the pretense and just tell me why you're here already.
 Unless you want me to show you the door forcefully.
 Would you prefer it like that...Dunphillon...Avatar of Slaughter?!"

 He knew his younger brother too well.
-Somewhere, buried deep behind that well-poised facade, was a temperamental, overly sensitive snowflake that gets easily upset over little trivial things.
+Somewhere, buried deep behind that well-poised facade, was a temperamental, overly sensitive snowflake that got easily upset over little trivial things.
 Things as trivial as a name.

 "I told you not to ever call me by that name...
 EVER!"

-An aura of terrifying magnificent gold suddenly surged out of the man in a tux.
+An aura of terrifying but magnificent gold suddenly surged out of the man in the tux.
 Bursts of enormous pressure were being exerted inside the room too suddenly, it felt suffocating.

 Eliaril seemed enormously upset.